LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

   Newton systems.

-.. c:function:: int ARKStepSetMassLinearSolver(void* arkode_mem, SUNLinearSolver LS, SUNMatrix M, booleantype time_dep)
+.. c:function:: int ARKStepSetMassLinearSolver(void* arkode_mem, SUNLinearSolver LS, SUNMatrix M, sunbooleantype time_dep)

    This function specifies the ``SUNLinearSolver`` object that ARKStep should use for mass matrix systems, as well as a